sirzur/DJA0230TLS/ROOT.md

 ### ACS

 If you're using Genie, download it and build it.

+#### For the older version

+Use the quick start linked above (skip to DHCP below).

+#### For the new and shiny

+This is longer.

 I'm assuming you're using Ubuntu still, so:

 ```bash
 # Essentials